developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/logging/index.md

 -----

 ## Enabling Logging
-Logging for an Enterprise Browser app is controlled in the The [Logger section](../configreference/#logger) of the app's `Config.xml` file.
+Logging for an Enterprise Browser app is controlled in the [Logger section](../configreference/#logger) of the app's `Config.xml` file.

 **The five levels of log messages**: